Dr. Ehaab Abdou

 Kariman El- Shaer

-Kariman El-Shaer is an ikteshaaf fellow as she joined the first ikteshaaf program.
+Kariman El-Shaer works as the Fundraising Officer at Baheya Foundation for Treatment of Breast Cancer.
+She is an ikteshaaf fellow from the first cohort.
 Her areas of interest are non-formal education, child and youth development, community organizing and outreach, non-profit management, and creative arts.
 She started her work in civil society when she was student as a volunteer at AYB.
-She worked at Save the Children as a caseworker with Syrian refugees and she is currently as a fundraising officer at Fard Foundation.
+She worked at Save the Children as a caseworker with Syrian refugees and fundraising officer at Fard Foundation.

 Ali Wanli has been working in the development field in Egypt and in Syria since 2011.
-He is currently the Director of the Communications unit at Fard Foundation.
-He was previously the Vice President of Communications at Syria Algad Relief Foudantion.
+He was previously the Director of the Communications unit at Fard Foundation and the Vice President of Communications at Syria Algad Relief Foudantion.